26th (Cameronian) Regiment of Foot: China, 1840–1842

 The regiment embarked at Calcutta on 24 March 1840 with a strength of nine hundred men, bound for Singapore, where it would rendezvous with an expeditionary force being prepared for service in China.
-The force arrived off Chusan on 4 July, capturing it with little resistance the following day.
+The force arrived off Zhoushan on 4 July, capturing it with little resistance the following day.
 The 26th was camped on a hill just inside the city, where heavy work, bad terrain and bad provisions soon caused illness to set in.
 The regiment moved into the city proper in September, by which time four hundred men were sick, and in October and November around eighty men died each month.
-Two hundred and sixty men were evacuated to Manila in November, and by the end of the year two hundred and forty men had died, with a hundred and sixty-three sick in Chusan and a mere hundred and ten able-bodied men.
+Two hundred and sixty men were evacuated to Manila in November, and by the end of the year two hundred and forty men had died, with a hundred and sixty-three sick in Zhoushan and a mere hundred and ten able-bodied men.

 All available able-bodied men were moved north to support the attack on the Bogue forts, which fell on 7 January 1841 in the Second Battle of Chuenpi.
 After an abortive attempt at a treaty agreement had fallen through, the regiment participated in the second attack to capture them on 26 February in the Battle of the Bogue.
 The force slowly moved up-river, taking Canton on 24 May and with the 26th beating off a Chinese counter-attack on 30 May, before withdrawing to Hong Kong after another provisional treaty was signed.
 Whilst resting at Hong Kong, the 26th made an expedition against Amoy in August, before being moved up the coast to Ningbo at the end of December aboard HMS Jupiter, equipped with newly modified percussion muskets.

-They arrived at Ningpo on 7 February 1842, and took up garrison there.
+They arrived at Ningbo on 7 February 1842, and took up garrison there.
 The town was attacked on the night of 9–10 March, though the 26th were not involved in the defence, and a few days later participated in an expedition to attack two fortified camps nearby.
-In early May Ningpo was evacuated, and the 26th moved northwards again to support an attack on Chapu.
+In early May Ningbo was evacuated, and the 26th moved northwards again to support an attack on Zhapu.
 Here, the 26th saw heavy fighting, with three men killed before the town was taken.

-The regiment then moved with the main force up the Yangtze towards Shanghai and Nanking, with the 26th part of the force which stormed Chinkiang on 21 July.
+The regiment then moved with the main force up the Yangtze towards Shanghai and Nanjing, with the 26th part of the force which stormed Zhenjiang on 21 July.
 They disembarked outside Nanking on 11 August, remaining there whilst the Treaty of Nanking was signed, and then withdrew, reaching Hong Kong on 30 October.
 The regiment was granted permission to carry the battle honour "China" on its colours, along with an image of a dragon, as a result of its services during this expedition.